tobozo/esp32-DCF77_Analyzer_Clock/README.md

 CREDITS:
 --------
   I learned a lot from Erik de Ruiter who learned a lot from the work of Matthias Dalheimer and Thijs Elenbaas who made their own DCF77 decoders.

-  Although the changes I made are far from optimistic, this code has wisedom DNA in its roots!
+  Although the changes I made are far from optimistic, this code has wisdom DNA in its roots!

   Without the incredible work of these geniuses I would not have known where to start and how to write those credits :)
   I ended up writing my own code (using bits and pieces of their ideas) so I could understand what is happening...
   My code is far from efficient or advanced but it does work and I know what is going on.